About Us

 Summer Camps (5-13) 5 years - 13 years

-Summer camps are a drop-off program that meets daily for four hours Monday-Friday at Salem Lake.
-Multiple weeks of enrollment are possible, depending on interest and availability.
-Self-directed play is child-led as Learning Partners support age appropriate needs.
-Sessions are conducted one week at a time, but in a similar format to our Forest Kindergarten/Nature Preschool and Nature Explorers programs.
+Summer camps are a drop-off program that meets daily for four hours Monday–Friday.
+In summer 2026, weeks are offered at Salem Lake Park and Little Creek Park; see each camp week for its location.
+Multiple weeks of enrollment are possible.
+The first week is $275 per child; each additional week is $250.
+Self-directed play is child-led as Learning Partners support age-appropriate needs, in a similar spirit to our Forest Kindergarten / Nature Preschool and Nature Explorers programs.

-We have found that this 2 hour summer week is a great gateway for our 3 year olds to our Forest Kindergarten program.
+We have found that this two-hour summer week is a great gateway for our 3-year-olds toward our Forest Kindergarten program.

-Summer camps are a drop-off program that meets daily for two hours Monday-Friday at Salem Lake.
-Self-directed play is child-led as Learning Partners support age appropriate needs.
-Sessions are conducted one week at a time, but in a similar format to our Forest Kindergarten/Nature Preschool and Nature Explorers programs.
+Summer camps are a drop-off program that meets daily for two hours Monday–Friday.
+In summer 2026, weeks are offered at Little Creek Park and Salem Lake Park; see each camp week for its location.
+Each week is $150.
+Self-directed play is child-led as Learning Partners support age-appropriate needs, in a similar format to our Forest Kindergarten / Nature Preschool and Nature Explorers programs.